Tag Archives: mohegan sun

 AND end meal.
 Finally, right?!
 Like I said before, I really want to go back to Tuscany now to enjoy a “normal” sized meal so that I can eat every last bite and not leave with a food baby.
 But believe me, this food baby was welcomed.
 I am honestly so proud of myself for enjoying every bite of this meal that I wanted to, knowing I don’t do it all the time, and sleeping quite peacefully that night.

 A huge part of that was the fact that I felt so special, appreciated, and in my element during the meal and the entire weekend.
 I was in the company of good friends who are also bloggers I admire and have read for – in some cases – years!
 I was the guest of one of my favorite CT destinations and got the chance to try so many authentic Italian dishes at a new-to-me restaurant.
 And the best part?
-I didn’t have to do the 45 minute drive back home afterward! :-P
+I didn’t have to do the 45 minute drive back home afterward! 😛

 Julie, Me, Tina!